ryuwd/cms-bot/repos/README.md

     - Pushes (for push based events)

 ### Pull request Testing:
-- You can have your repository set up to trigger the tests whenever you pull some changes to your repo.
+- You can have your repository set up to trigger the tests whenever you create or update a pull request with new commits to a branch.
 In this case, please make sure that github webhook for *Pull requests* is active.

 ### Push based testsing
 - You can have your repository set up to trigger the tests whenever you push some changes to your repo.
 In this case, please make sure that github webhook for *Pushes* is active.